-Thomas Shelby (Cillian Murphy) had smoked over 3000 cigarettes on the show just by the end of Season 2.
-His current counts would sum to about 6000 cigarettes on set.
+Cillian Murphy had smoked over 3000 cigarettes over the course of filming just by the end of Series 2.
+His current count would amount to around 6000 cigarettes on set.
 However, he has informed reporters that he smokes herbal cigarettes (they don't contain tobacco or nicotine, and hence aren't addictive) and the creator, Steven Knight joked that the herbal ones are so weak that they would "probably count as one of his five-a-day".

 David Bowie was a huge fan of the show and gave permission for music from his final album to be featured in Series 3.
-Steven Knight, the shows creator, learned of Bowie's interest after the singer sent a photo of himself with razor blades in his cap to lead actor Cillian Murphy.
-Knight revealed: "I got in touch with his people, who came back straight away and said he was a big, big fan."
+The show's creator Steven Knight revealed: "I got in touch with his people, who came back straight away and said he was a big, big fan."
 Bowie later sent a representative from his label to provide an early hearing of his final album Blackstar a week before its existence was made public.
 "And then on the following Tuesday we heard that he'd passed away.
 It seems that his people were keen to establish that we could use it before he died."

 Tom Hardy (Alfie Solomons) and Charlotte Riley (May Carleton) are married in real life.
 Their first child was born in October 2015.